async-profiler/async-profiler/README.md

 ## Launching as an Agent

-If you need to profile some code as soon as the JVM starts up, instead of using the `profiler.sh` script, it is possible to attach async-profiler as an agent on the command line.
+If you need to profile some code as soon as the JVM starts up, instead of using the `asprof`, it is possible to attach async-profiler as an agent on the command line.
 For example:

 ```